First Nations Collaboration

 WHERE TRADITIONS MEET POSSIBILITIES

-We work alongside Nations to combine Indigenous knowledge and Western science.
+In our work with Nations, we honour two-eyed seeing, which recognizes the strengths of Indigenous knowledge from one perspective, and the strengths of Western knowledge from the other, in order to create the best outcome for the project.
 Our role is to help deliver plans and projects that align with governance, timelines, and what matters most to the community.

 - We work with Nations to apply both Indigenous knowledge and Western science respectfully, guiding initiatives such as Access and Land Management Plans that lay the foundation for potential IPCA proposals.